-All big cats play a vital role in maintaining ecosystem function.
-If any of the big cat species were to go extinct, the ecosystem would undoubtedly shift, likely with negative consequences for the diversity and abundance of other species.
+All big cats play a vital role in maintaining ecosystem functionality.
+If any of the big cat species were to go extinct, as keystone predators, the ecosystem would undoubtedly shift, likely with negative consequences for the diversity and abundance of other species.

-In areas where conflict between humans and big cats has become a serious issue, it may be possible to relocate either the humans or the big cats.
-It might also be possible to educate communities living near big cat habitat on behaviours that could help to avoid conflict situations.
+In areas where conflict between humans and big cats has become a serious issue, it may be possible to relocate either humans or big cats.
+It might also be possible to educate communities living near big cat habitats on practices could help avoid conflict situations.

-Campaigning and raising awareness against use in Chinese medicine can also produce positive results
+Campaigning and raising awareness against the use of big cat parts in Chinese medicine can also significantly reduce poaching.

 WSO's Activities and Initiatives